zulip/zulip/docs/testing/mypy.md

 add a `# TODO: ` comment so it doesn't get forgotten in code review, and ask for help in chat.zulip.org.

-## mypy stubs for third-party modules.
+## Mypy stubs for third-party modules

 For the Python standard library and some popular third-party modules, the [typeshed project](https://github.com/python/typeshed) has